Global virus rules for Christmas: Tough, mild or none at all - The Boston Globe

 Newspapers in Italy are running color-coded graphics that resemble children’s board games to help people keep track of the rules aimed at limiting new infections over the holidays.
 Travel between regions is banned for 16 days, and a curfew begins at 10 p.m.

 From Dec.
-24-27, “red” rules kick in, closing all shops except food stores, pharmacies and hairdressers – since looking one’s best is essential in Italy.
+24-27, “red” rules kick in, closing all shops except food stores, pharmacies, and hairdressers.
 Two people can visit the home of another family member and bring children younger than 14 with them.
 Restaurants and cafes can’t serve customers, although takeout and home delivery are allowed.

 From Dec.
 28-30, Italians segue into ’’orange” rules, when non-essential shops can re-open, although dining out is still banned.
 Things turn red again for Dec.
 31-Jan.
 3, orange for Jan.
 4, then red again on Jan.
 5-6 for the national holiday on Epiphany.